 Probes work well and if you are having any problem with Lawn Fungus, you MUST measure the soil PH value prior to attempting any fungicide applications.
 It is so common for local PH values to drop below 6.5 and once they do, fungicide and fertilizer won’t work right.
 PH must be in balance if you expect any fungicide treatments to work so before you start doing all kinds of fungicide applications, make sure you know your PH is balanced.
 So common is a low PH that it is the single biggest reason lawns get fungus in the first place!
 A low PH will weaken grass and make it susceptible to drought and disease.
 Fertilizer won’t be processed right and in general, the grass will look bad, grow slowly and never have a chance to reach its potential.

-GET A PROPER SOIL PH
+MAKE SURE YOU HAVE A PROPER SOIL PH FIRST!!

 If you find PH measurements below 6.5, you will need to raise it before attempting any fungicide applications.
 Since it is not advisable to use granular lime during the growing season, get some LIQUID LIME for fast and quick PH adjustments.
 Apply it with one of our SPRAYERS and treat weekly till the PH is up to minimum levels needed.
 Once you know the soil PH is OK, you can proceed with fungicide treatments knowing that anything applied will have a chance to do its job.
 If it turns out you have alkaline soil and need to reduce your PH, you’ll have no choice but to apply granules.
-SULPHER GRANULES are the best way to achieve this and the 90% strength ones are as good as it gets.
+SULFUR GRANULES are the best way to achieve this and the 90% strength ones are as good as it gets.
 Be sure to use a lot of water to get it penetrating the dirt ASAP for faster results.

-LAWN FUNGUS CONTROL TREATMENTS
+LAWN FUNGUS TREATMENTS WORK BEST WHEN DONE EARLY

 Now that you have a basic understanding of lawn fungus and understand the importance of a balance PH, you can consider treating.
 There are a few things to consider regarding treatment but remember, the aim of the author is to keep decision making minimal and to avoid over diagnosing the problem.
 There are countless thousands of products available in the market place today and they all have their “pitch” or target fungus.
 However, most fungus can be knocked out with one or two products which have been around for awhile.
 THE KEY IS TIMELY APPLICATIONS DONE PROPERLY AND CONSISTENTLY.
 This sounds simple enough yet failure to follow these simple guidelines is the main reason fungus is allowed to reinfest.
 Let me explain.